raffraffraff/openvpn-aws/README.md

+# AWS Client VPN with SAML SSO
-# What is this?
+## What is this?
 It's bundle of scripts and a statically-compiled OpenVPN that has a few patches that support AWS Client VPN

-# Why?
-### AWS Client VPN with SAML SSO
+## Why does it exist?
-If you're an AWS customer, and you use the AWS Client VPN you will run into problems if you're a Linux user.
-The official client has a number of major issues:
+If you're an AWS customer, and you use the AWS Client VPN you may run into problems if you're a Linux user:
 1. It only supports Ubuntu 18.04 or 20.04.
 No other distributions are supported.
 2. It only works on AMD64
-3. It's a clunky .NET application

-I managed to get the official client repackaged into an RPM (which required me to compile old versions of some dependencies).
-It worked for a while, and then one day when I upgraded some unrelated system packages, it broke!
-I tried for 30 minutes to resolve this by checking the outputs of `ldd`, `strace` etc, but in the end I work to do, so I had to roll back my system, and I couldn't risk any further upgrades until another solution could be found. _This_ is that solution.
+I managed to get the official client repackaged into an RPM.
+It includes a nasty .NET application that requires old versions of some dependencies, so I had to compile them.
+While this worked for a while, it broke suddenly after a seemingly unrelated system upgrade.
+I couldn't resolve the issue after 30 minutes of `ldd`ing and `strace`ing so I rolled back my system and decided to do _this_ instead.

 ## Can't you use regular OpenVPN?
 No, it won't work with AWS Client VPN service unless you patch it, and surround it with some extra logic to handle SAML SSO.
 Thankfully all of the hard work was done by @samm-git here: https://github.com/samm-git/aws-vpn-client